alexanderrich/exploration_consumption/doc/journal/paper.md

 ## Results

-Participants rated the video as more enjoyable on average (5.65 out of 7) than the slider task (3.13 out of 7), $t(39)=9.26$, $p<.001$.
+As a basic check of our consumption tasks, we confirmed that participants rated the video as more enjoyable on average (5.65 out of 7) than the slider task (3.13 out of 7), $t(39)=9.26$, $p<.001$.

 To analyze participants' trial-by-trial decision-making, we conducted a hierarchical